 lean in, and push back.
 Start with five and work up from there.

 - Office mini-moves.
 The human body was not designed to sit all day.
-When you sit, do it right: To improve your posture and strengthen your core muscles, sit with your feet on the floor and your knees over your toes.
+But when you must sit, do it right: To improve your posture and strengthen your core muscles, sit with your feet on the floor and your knees over your toes.
 Maintain a tight core, and keep your back straight and your neck relaxed.
 If your office allows it, switch your chair for a stability ball to achieve better balance and a stronger back and abdominal muscles.
 Also, make a point to stand up and move around whenever possible during the day (studies show that getting up for a 1- to 3-minute break every half hour or so is optimal).
 Pace while you’re talking on the phone.
 Instead of e-mailing or instant messaging your colleagues, walk over to their desks and talk to them in person.
 If necessary, set a timer to remind you to get up from your desk, at least once an hour.
 Combine it with a trip to the water cooler for more frequent hydration.